dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 run_every_second(wafer_scenario)
 ```

 While the `machines` list still scales linearly with the size of the manufacturing flow, this is a marked improvement over our previous solution.
-In matter of fact this approach might be good enough, as long as the load-testing requirements don't change!
+In matter of fact this approach might be good enough for this scenario, as long as the load-testing requirements don't change!

 ## A change of requirements